Benefits Plans - Retirement Savings Plans: HOW to Enroll or make changes

 Important Guidelines & Tips

-When you go to Wolverine Access and use Self Service > Benefits and then select Initiate Ret Savings Election you are creating an event that allows you to input your enrollment or change your contribution.
+When you go to Wolverine Access and use Self Service > Benefits and then select Initiate Ret Savings Election, you are creating an event that allows you to input your enrollment or change your contribution.

 The date you create the event determines the effective date and when it affects your paycheck.

-You will receive an email with a confirmation number immediate after you have successfully Submitted your election.
+You will receive an email with a confirmation number immediately after you have successfully Submitted your election.
 You have not completed the process if you do not receive this email and no changes will take effect.

 The SRA and 457(b) have different effective dates.
 There is limited ability to get the two plans to take effect with the same paycheck and requires careful coordination.